-CONSENT FOR HIV TESTING: I have read and I understand this HIV Test Informed Consent Form.
-I voluntarily consent to the withdrawal of blood or to the providing of another bodily fluid sample, the testing of my blood or other body fluid for HIV antibodies, and the disclosure of the test results as described above.
+I have read and I understand this HIV Test Informed Consent Form.
+I voluntarily consent to the withdrawal of blood, the testing of my blood for HIV antibodies, and the disclosure of the test results as described above.
 I will be given a copy of this form.
 This CONSENT is valid for ninety (90) days from the date of my signature below.
 Insurer agrees to complete testing and provide the authorized notifications, as appropriate, within this ninety (90) day period.